 To benefit from the law of interconnectedness, we can’t afford to cover the mirror of our consciousness with trishna and svartha, self-centeredness.
 They act as a blindfold and prevent us from seeing the flame within the flame, obstructing our vision of seeing the beautiful hall, the sunset, the twilight, that candle in the chandelier.
 All of that depends on the mirrors being clean and your vision clear.

-It is one of the reasons why some people’s struggles never abate, they remain on the edge for the most part of their lives.
+It is one of the reasons why some people’s struggles never abate, they remain on edge for the most part of their lives.
 Attachments do that to us; they create noise and turmoil in our heads.

-I know some of you may be thinking, as I’m frequently asked, that should we not have attachment(s) then?
+I know some of you may be thinking, as I’m frequently asked, should we not have attachment(s) then?

 It’s not my prerogative to tell you what you can or can’t do in your life or what you should or shouldn’t have.
 I don’t believe in preaching.
 Period.
 All I am saying is that whatever I am attached to will eventually be the cause of my suffering (dukha).
 Without fail.
 Yes, attachment also motivates us, gives us pleasure, it even strengthens us in a way, but it also makes us oblivious to the truth and the beauty that surrounds us.